magzwo/magzwo/README.md

  - Python
  - Postman

 A freelance position at a previous job taught me great time organisation, an out-of-the-box approach to problem solving and accuracy.
-I am currently looking for a job where I can use my skills and further improve as a software tester.
+I am looking for a job where I can use my skills and further improve as a software tester.

 ## 🔭 Tools & skills
  - ISTQB: Foundation Level (18442/CTFL/2022)